pippim/pippim.github.io/programs/iothings.md

 Linux is required and preferably the Ubuntu distribution.
 The following programs are required:

-- `adb` - Linux package for powering off Google TV
+- `adb` - Linux package for powering off TCL / Google TV
 - `curl` - Linux package for communicating with Sony TV
 - `libnotify-bin` - Linux package For popup messages